-Amended Prefeasibility Study for Clayton Valley Lithium Project
+Amended Prefeasibility Study for Clayton Valley Project

-The Company's NI 43-101 Technical Report on the Project is titled "Prefeasibility Study Clayton Valley Lithium Project Esmeralda County, Nevada" with an effective date of August 5, 2020, amended March 15, 2021 (the "PFS Report").
+The Company's NI 43-101 Technical Report on the Project is titled "Prefeasibility Study Clayton Valley Project Esmeralda County, Nevada" with an effective date of August 5, 2020, amended March 15, 2021 (the "PFS Report").
 The PFS Report includes the results from all drilling and metallurgical testing, updates to the capital and operating cost estimates, and addresses changes in the physical and economic conditions since the previous technical reports relating to the Project.
+As the PFS Report was issued in 2021, the Enertopia Project acquired in 2022, including its mineral resources and reserves, is not included in the PFS Report.
+The Enertopia Project will be incorporated in the Feasibility Study currently in progress.